ThatStella7922/battery-webhook/README.md

 - [x] Automations support on macOS with IOPowerManagement events and IOKit for high power efficiency
 - [x] Siri Shortcuts support on all compatible platforms
 - [x] Menu bar extra on macOS
-- [X] Supports UPS (Uninterruiptible Power Supply) on desktop Macs without a battery
+- [X] Supports UPSes (Uninterruiptible Power Supplies) for desktop Macs

 ### Building
 Set the development team and bundle identifier in `dcbattwebhook-swift/Codesigning.xcconfig`, then build with Xcode.